nborsato/petitRADTRANS/docs/_build/html/_sources/index.rst.txt

    `petitCODE <https://home.strw.leidenuniv.nl/~molliere/#petitcode>`_
    to petitRADTRANS soon.

-petitRADTRANS will be available under the MIT License, and documented in Mollière et al, in prep.
-Until the documentation paper is published, please contact_ and invite Paul Mollière as coauthor if you make use of petitRADTRANS in your work.
+petitRADTRANS is available under the MIT License, and documented in Mollière et al. (2019).
+Please cite this paper if you make use of petitRADTRANS in your work.

 .. _contact: molliere@strw.leidenuniv.nl